| Human Rights Violation - Illegal

 section 498A/506 of the Indian Penal Court at Aligarh Police

+Station).
 Circumstances during and after Mr. Gupta's arrest

 clearly point to numerous irregularities practiced by police

-At the time of the arrest, the Serampore police
+officers with impunity throughout India: At the time of the arrest, the Serampore police

 forcefully entered Ashok Gupta's house by breaking down a brick